2 crepes filled with strawberries sprinkled with powdered sugar and drizzled with chocolate

 You can put just about anything you love in a crepe.

-Our family tradition is sweet breakfast crepe fillings: fresh fruit, my dad’s homemade wine jelly, Nutella, whipped cream… My personal go-to is fresh berries rolled into a warm crepe, sprinkled with a dusting of powdered sugar.
-My other favorite is homemade cranberry sauce (leftover from Christmas Eve dinner) for a crepe filling, again, with powdered sugar sprinkled on top.
+My dad usually adds his homemade wine jelly.
+My kids never pass up Nutella.
+My personal go-to is fresh berries rolled into a warm crepe and sprinkled with a dusting of powdered sugar.
+My other favorite is homemade cranberry sauce, leftover from Christmas Eve dinner.

 Inspiration for Sweet Crepe Fillings & Toppings: